 Get Professional Help for Depression

 At Advanced Psychiatry Associates, we know how difficult it can be to navigate life with a mental illness like depression.
 That’s why we’re the only private, full-service facility in the Sacramento area to offer outpatient services, including managing medications and therapy.
-We offer services like ketamine treatments and transcranial magnetic stimulation, all to provide compassionate and comprehensive care.

 Get in touch to schedule an appointment with us at any of our four locations in Folsom, Sacramento, Roseville and Elk Grove.